October 11, 2018 - 4:00 pm

 Spanish with English translation.

-After 60 years of policies focused on developing the country, Havana has accumulated economic, social, environmental, and governance problems.
-The crises and shocks since the 90s (“the special period”) produced different effects in the capital’s built-environment and society pressing for urgent attention.
-The list of diverse issues is large — growing social and geographic inequality; demographic stagnation; dynamics related to the growing private sector and the real estate market; tourism; remittances; the recovery of the bay; strained transportation and access to the internet — demand analysis, debate and formulation of new approaches to urban policies for a city nearing its 500th anniversary.
-The new debates present great challenges but also major opportunities for reimagining and reinventing the Havana metropolis.
+After 60 years of the Cuban Revolution, Havana has accumulated economic, social, environmental and governance problems that deserve urgent attention.
+Issues as diverse as growing social and geographic inequality; demographic stagnation; the growing private sector; the effects of the real estate market, tourism and remittances; the recovery of the bay, transportation; and, access to the internet require analysis, debate and formulation of urban policies for a city nearing its 500th anniversary.

-Carlos García Pleyán has worked for 30 years as a staff member and researcher in the field of urban planning and land management at Cuba’s in the national office of the Institute of Physical Planning (IPF) and the National Institute of Economic Research (INIE), as well as in various Cuban NGOs (MEPLA and Habitat-Cuba).
+Carlos García Pleyán has worked for over 30 years in the field of urban planning and land management in Cuba: Institute of Physical Planning (IPF), the National Institute of Economic Research (INIE), and Cuban NGOs MEPLA and Habitat-Cuba.
 He was an associate researcher at the Federal Polytechnic School of Lausanne (Switzerland).
-García Pleyáan has published numerous articles in books and magazines and given lectures on regional, urban and community development in universities in Cuba, Europe and Latin America.
-From 2002 to 2011 he coordinated the local development program of the Swiss Agency for Development and Cooperation in Cuba (COSUDE).
+García Pleyán has published numerous articles in books and magazines and given lectures on regional, urban and community development in universities in Cuba, Europe and Latin America.
+From 2002 to 2011, he coordinated the local development program of the Swiss Agency for Development and Cooperation in Cuba (COSUDE).
 He has been a professor at the Open University of Catalonia (UOC) and Polytechnic University of Catalonia (UPC), as well as the José Antonio Echeverría Technological University of Havana.
-He is currently a consultant to COSUDE and the Master Plan department of the Office of the City Historian of Havana.
+Currently he is a consultant to COSUDE and the Master Plan department of the Office of the City Historian of Havana.

 TO REGISTER send email to email@example.com.